Think Venice is only for couples on romantic vacations? I dare you to think again.

 - Stay in Venice proper.
 Sure Lido or the mainland may be a little cheaper, however you’ll pay back (in money and time) anything you saved by actually getting into the Venice that you came to see.

 - Vaporettos ARE frequently monitored so please don’t hop on without a ticket.
 You will be yelled at in front of everyone else, and charged.
-I’ve seen it happen twice, and it’s scary!
+I’ve seen it happen twice, and it’s kind of scary!

 - Most people visit Venice only for a day, so for the best ‘local’, non-crowded experience, do your exploring in the early morning or evening.